THE PRIESTHOOD OF THOSE WHO ARE MINISTERS

 In this lesson I aim to deal with this question: Who ministers to the ministers?
 Or from a different perspective we could ask, who keeps the ministers in line?

-A national ministry had rented a large auditorium in the city and asked for the local churches to help them in their outreach to the community, our church was one of the ones that volunteered to help, it was a two night event.
-As I was walking toward the auditorium that Friday night I was met by a few local pastors, one of them I knew, they were protesting this ministry’s presence in the city, and they were handing out flyers discrediting that ministry.
+A national ministry had rented a large auditorium in the city and asked for the local churches to help them in their outreach to the community, and our church was one of the ones that volunteered to help: it was a two night event.
+As I was walking toward the auditorium that Friday night I was met by a few local pastors, and I knew one of them.
+They were protesting this ministry’s presence in the city, and they were handing out flyers discrediting that ministry.

 Almost in shock I asked him what was going on, for this was a very reputable and sincere ministry that we had helped before.
 The protesting pastor just told me that he disagreed with some of their theology and therefore he reserved the right to protest against those that he disagreed with.
 I remember thinking that independence is a great thing, but what happens when it is turned against those who by definition are supposed to be one body and of one mind and purpose?

 The Lord has very strong words that govern those who are called to be His ministers.

 James 3:1-2 “My brethren, let not many of you become teachers, knowing that we shall receive a stricter judgment.
 For we all stumble in many things…”

 James tells us right at front, that those who are called to teach God’s Word will be judged by a different and more stringent standard than someone who doesn’t, and then he adds that we all stumble, meaning that there is a price to pay for the privilege of serving in a ministry that proclaims the Gospel of truth.